 Combi boilers are the quickest to install as there are the fewest parts.
-System boilers use other elements, like the pump and pressurised cylinder, so take longer.
+System boilers use other elements, like the pump and pressurised cylinder, so they take longer.
 In most circumstances, we get the boiler installation done in a day.
 We’ll give you a more accurate time during the survey.

 Additional Benefits Of A Boiler Installation

-Once your new boiler’s installed, and the central heating system’s been set, your home will have a nicer, warmer cosy feel.
+Once your new boiler’s installed and the central heating system’s been set, your home will have a nicer, warmer cosy feel.

-You’ll be pleasantly surprised when your heating bill arrives, and you see the money saved.
+You’ll be pleasantly surprised when your heating bill arrives and you see the money saved.